cjbarker/cjbarker.com/content/blog/podcast-recommendations.md

 ### InfoSec
 * [Darknet Diaries](https://darknetdiaries.com/): Fascinating true stories from the dark side of the Internet
+* [Hackable?](https://hackablepodcast.com): Hear and learn how various domains are hackable from drone denial of service to cloning of RF signals for auto theft.
 * [Security Now](https://www.grc.com/SecurityNow.htm): Steve Gibson covers the latest infosec news while exploring and going deep into various technologies, protocols, designs and more
 * [Defensive Security Podcast](https://defensivesecurity.org/): Cyber security podcast covering the latest infosec news on breaches and strategies for defense.